-1 in 5 Americans (approx. 42 million citizens) have some form of mental illness.
-18.2 percent of these individuals (8 million people) also have a substance-use disorder.
+One in five Americans (approximately 42 million citizens) has some form of mental illness.
+18.2 percent of these individuals (eight million people) also have a substance-use disorder.

 Louisiana ranks 30th in the nation for deaths due to injury from drug addiction, 30th in the prevalence of mental illness and 45th in access to mental health care.